-Fibromyalgia can be very difficult to care for.
+Fibromyalgia pain can be very difficult to care for.
 It is a complicated condition that involves so many factors it is hard for doctors to know where to begin.
 Pain may be widespread but can also be specific to the neck, back, hips, shoulders, legs, and arms.
 Sometimes fibromyalgia is comorbid with other conditions, like rheumatoid arthritis or autoimmune diseases, making it difficult to discover what really helps.
 Here are some suggestions you can try at home to try to alleviate the pain of fibromyalgia.

-- Get enough sleep.
 Sleep is vital when it comes to combatting the symptoms of fibromyalgia.
 Being well-rested helps to fight off the fatigue that naturally accompanies fibromyalgia.
 It is important to develop good sleeping habits to eliminate insomnia.
 Here are some ideas to help you rest better.

-While it may seem impossible to exercise if you are in pain all the time, it has been proven to be effective in fighting the pain of fibromyalgia.
+While it may seem impossible to exercise if you are in pain all the time, it has been proven to be effective in fighting fibromyalgia pain.
 It also aids sleep at night.
 You do not have to do a lot.
 Doing a little of something you enjoy and being consistent with it is more important than doing nothing at all.
 It is a good idea to consult your doctor before beginning an exercise program.
 Good ideas are walking, swimming, and water aerobics.

-- Be healthy.
 This is the go-to advice for any health condition and life in general.
 The reason?
 It works!
 We are not just talking about eating healthy and exercising.
 It goes as far as reducing or eliminating, if possible, alcohol, nicotine, and illegal drugs.
 You will experience less stress and feel better overall.
 You will find you even feel happier.

 You may notice that you become fatigued much more easily than you used to.
 It is important to listen to your body and take time to rest.
 Pushing forward and trying to do what you used to can push you beyond your limits and make your symptoms much worse.
 Practice moderation and take a break when you need to.

 If either of these bones is misaligned, they can put pressure on the brainstem, part of the central nervous system.
-If the brainstem malfunctions and sends signals to the brain, telling it there is pain in the body when there is no pain, fibromyalgia can be the end result.
-Correcting this misalignment can restore communication and bring relief to the symptoms associated with it.
+If the brainstem malfunctions and sends signals to the brain, telling it there is pain in the body when there is no pain, fibromyalgia pain can be the end result.
+Correcting this misalignment can restore communication and bring relief to the symptoms associated with it such as fibromyalgia pain.

-To schedule a complimentary consultation with the Besso clinic call (330) 689-1234 or just click the button below.
+To schedule a complimentary consultation with the Besso clinic call 330-845-5910 or just click the button below.

-[aio_button align="center" animation="bounce" color="blue" size="medium" icon="none" text="Book Your Consultation" relationship="dofollow" url=”http://info.bessoclinic.com/consultation-lp/"]
+[aio_button align="center" animation="bounce" color="blue" size="medium" icon="none" text="Book Your Consultation" relationship="dofollow" url="https://info.bessoclinic.com/consultation-lp/"]

 if you are outside of the local area you can find an Upper Cervical Doctor near you at www.uppercervicalawareness.com.